Isocyanates: Health surveillance - Guide for employers

 Who can provide health surveillance?

 Health surveillance must be conducted by an Appointed Medical Practitioner (AMP), who is a doctor with adequate training in relation to isocyanates and who has been appointed by the employer after consultation with the worker/s.
-WorkSafe has a list of doctors who conduct health surveillance work, although not all such doctors are listed.

 If the doctor you choose has not conducted health surveillance for isocyanates previously, it is essential for them to contact WorkSafe’s occupational physician on 1300 307 877 to ensure they are aware of their duties under OSH legislation.